sleighdogs/best-practice/git-model.md

 which may be the case of some middle sized project, but in bigger projects we usually use the supporting `release` branch.
-The benefit of such branch is that it allows for preparation of production realease like last-minute bugfixing, metadata preparation, configuration modification, while the `develop` branch is ready to receive new modifications for the next upcoming realease.
+The benefit of such branch is that it allows for preparation of production realease like last-minute bugfixing, metadata preparation while the `develop` branch is ready to receive new modifications for the next upcoming realease.

 The `release` branch must be branched of `develop` branch at a time, when all the features targeted for next release are developed and merged into `develop` branch.
 The `release` branch must merge back to `master` and `develop` branches.
-(The additional merge back to `develop` is due to the possible cahnges, bugfixes, metadata and configuration modifications in `release` branch).
+(The additional merge back to `develop` is due to the possible cahnges, bugfixes, metadata in `release` branch).
 It is also considered best-practice to create new tag on `master` branch once the `release` branch is merged into it.

 To create new `release` branch:
 ```